 - iii.
 Where repayments are scheduled on intervals of 3 months or longer, the loan is classified as impaired as soon as a default occurs; or - iv.
-When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with the CCRIS reporting requirements; or - v.
+When the loan is classified as rescheduled and restructured; or - v.
 Occurrence of a material adverse events/ circumstances such as significant financial difficulties including concession granted, breach of contract (default or delinquency in principal or interest payment), high possibilities of being wound up/ adjourned bankrupt or decreasing cash flow in near future.